 Attorneys Butters and Pine recently secured a final judgment in favor of a lawyer-client in a legal malpractice matter after an assessment of damages hearing in Hampden Superior Court.
 The plaintiff claimed that her lawyer was responsible for damages stemming from personal injuries she suffered in an automobile accident case that was ultimately dismissed.
 Attorneys Butters and Pine found themselves defending “a case-within-a-case” — a legal malpractice

-claims which focused on an underlying personal injury case.
+claim, which focused on an underlying personal injury case.

 On direct exam, the plaintiff contended that her injuries were long-lasting, failed to improve with any treatment, negatively impacted her life and ability to work.
 Mr. Pine cross-examined the plaintiff on her injuries and was able to demonstrate that, despite the seriousness of her claims, the plaintiff was ultimately discharged from her doctor’s care after receiving a relatively low-level of treatment.